Merkel to take control from German states in pandemic battle | Health

 "In this regard, it is a necessary, real step forward if we expand the infection (protection) law to include a regulation for exactly these cases."
 SHORT, SHARP LOCKDOWN

 Merkel and several regional leaders have called for a short, sharp nationwide lockdown while Germany - Europe's biggest economy and most populous country - tries to vaccinate more people.
-"Rules on social distancing, mask mandates, curfews and social distancing should be regulated at a national level," said Armin Laschet, chairman of Merkel's Christian Democrats (CDU).
+The head of Germany's STIKO vaccine commission Thomas Mertens told Reuters TV the country's vaccination drive could only have a marginal impact on the third wave of the virus and that a lockdown would be more effective.

 The number of confirmed coronavirus cases increased by 25,464 in a day, which was 3,576 more than a week earlier, data from the RKI showed on Friday.
 But the institute cautioned that the figures may be skewed following the long Easter holiday weekend, adding it expected reliable case numbers from around the middle of next week.